ba-st/Sagan/docs/Getting-started.md

 computer, or at least a reachable server, for the actual database connectivity.

-In order to try any of these servers in an isolated environment, we provide you with a [docker-compose](../docker/docker-compose.yml) that ease you the deploy of the server.
+In order to try any of these servers in an isolated environment, we provide you with a [docker-compose](../docker/docker-compose.yml) that ease you the deployment of the server.

 ### PostgreSQL